Sixelayo/cudaTemplate/README.md

 The VScode task will compile statically. (as it's obviously recommanded).
-If for some reason you want to compile dynamically, check the readme of glfw pre-compiled binairies At the very least you'll need to add glfw3.dll to your .exe directory (or path) and linking with glfw3dll.lib.
+If for some reason you want to compile dynamically, check the readme of glfw pre-compiled binairies At the very least you'll need to add glfw3.dll to your .exe directory (or path) and link with glfw3dll.lib.
 Note that you can get rid of `-luser32`, `-lgdi32`, `-lshell32` if you're compiling dynamically

 # Using ImGui